aws-ia/terraform-repo-template/README.md

 Please include tests to validate your examples/<> root modules, at a minimum.
 This can be accomplished with usually only slight modifications to the [boilerplate test provided in this template](./test/examples\_basic\_test.go)

+### Configure and run Terratest

+1. Install

+    [golang](https://go.dev/doc/install) (for macos you can use `brew`)
+2. Change directory into the test folder.

+    `cd test`
+3. Initialize your test

+    go mod init github.com/[github org]/[repository]

+    `go mod init github.com/aws-ia/terraform-aws-vpc`
+4. Run tidy

+    `git mod tidy`
+5. Install Terratest

+    `go get github.com/gruntwork-io/terratest/modules/terraform`
+6. Run test (You can have multiple test files).
+    - Run all tests

+        `go test`
+    - Run a specific test with a timeout

+        `go test -run examples_basic_test.go -timeout 45m`
 ## Module Standards

 For best practices and information on developing with Terraform, see the [I&A Module Standards](https://aws-ia.github.io/standards-terraform/)

 ## Continuous Integration

-The I&A team uses AWS Code Build to preform Continuous Integration (CI) within the organization.
+The I&A team uses AWS CodeBuild to perform continuous integration (CI) within the organization.
 Our CI uses the a repo's `.pre-commit-config.yaml` file as well as some other checks.
 All PRs with other CI will be rejected.
 See our [FAQ](https://aws-ia.github.io/standards-terraform/faq/#are-modules-protected-by-ci-automation) for more details.

 ## Requirements